SilasMarvin/lsp-ai/examples/nvim.md

 [cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp) source.
 This is **not a full configuration**, please refer to the nvim-cmp documentation for a full starter config without ghost text if you need one.

-This configuration enables ghost-text in nvim-cmp, and registers a custom comparator that puts `cmp-ai` suggestions at the top so that they're the ones being drawn with ghost text.
+This configuration enables ghost-text in nvim-cmp, and registers a custom comparator that puts `lsp-ai` suggestions at the top so that they're the ones being drawn with ghost text.

 ```lua